OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Related Work

-\paragraph{KV Cache Compression.} In long-context scenarios, reducing the size of the key–value (KV) cache is critical for optimizing the deployment of large language models (LLMs).
-To this end, \textit{cache eviction} methods are motivated by the observation that only a sparse subset of tokens can significantly contribute to model predictions.
-For example, StreamingLLM \citep{xiao2024estreamingllm} identifies the \textit{attention sink} phenomenon and retains both the initial and most recent tokens to enable infinite-context decoding.
+Motivated by the observation that only a sparse subset of key-value (KV) tokens contributes to model predictions, \textit{cache eviction} methods directly reduce the memory footprint by eliminating redundant KV states.
+For example, StreamingLLM \citep{xiao2024estreamingllm} discovers the \textit{attention sink} phenomenon and retains only the initial and most recent tokens to enable infinite-context decoding.
 H$_2$O \citep{zhang2023h2o} proposes accumulating attention weights across all query positions to dynamically identify salient tokens.
-TOVA \citep{oren2024transformers} simplifies this by considering only the attention distribution of the most recent query.
-A more refined strategy, SnapKV \citep{li2024snapkv}, aggregates attention scores within a small observation window and applies a pooling-based clustering mechanism, which improves performance in retrieval-centric tasks.
-Orthogonal to eviction-based methods, Quest \citep{tang2024quest} retains the full KV cache and restricts attention computation to the most relevant tokens.
-CaM \citep{zhang2024cam} and D$_2$O \citep{wan2025d2o} aim to mitigate the information loss caused by irreversible eviction and merge evicted KV states into the retained cache.
-However, none of these approaches explicitly models the contribution of value states in estimating token importance, nor do they quantify the direct impact of KV removal on model outputs.
-In contrast, our method evaluates token saliency through output-aware perturbation analysis, providing a more principled and generalizable framework for cache eviction.
+TOVA \citep{oren2024transformers} simplifies this approach by considering only the attention distribution of the most recent query.
+A more refined strategy, SnapKV \citep{li2024snapkv}, aggregates attention scores within a small observation window and applies a pooling-based clustering mechanism, which is effective in retrieval-centric tasks.
+To refine the attention-only saliency in earlier methods, VATP \citep{guo2024attention} and CriticalKV \citep{feng2025identify} show that scaling accumulated attention weights by the norm of the corresponding value states leads to improved long-context performance.

+Orthogonal to eviction-based methods, \textit{sparse attention} approaches \citep{tang2024quest, sun2025shadowkv} reduce inference cost by dynamically selecting a subset of KV pairs during attention computation while retaining the full KV cache. \textit{Cache merging} methods \citep{zhang2024cam, wan2025d2o} seek to mitigate the information loss caused by irreversible eviction by merging evicted KV states into the retained cache.
+Other works exploit distinctive sparsity patterns across different layers \citep{qin2025cake} or attention heads \citep{fu2025not} to design adaptive KV cache allocation strategies.
+For example, PyramidKV \citep{cai2025pyramidkv} observes higher redundancy in deeper layers and statically assigns larger cache budgets to them, while AdaKV \citep{feng2026ada} dynamically allocates head-wise budgets based on global attention statistics across all heads.